-PHOENIX–(BUSINESS WIRE)–BusyKid, the only online chore chart where children can earn, save, share, spend and invest real money wisely, is helping kids who often struggle to find jobs learn skills they will need for lifelong success.
-According to the studies, such as one conducted by Washington University in St. Louis in 2012, more than 50% of youth with Autism Spectrum Disorder (ASD) had no participation in employment or education two years after graduating high school.
-BusyKid is a tool parents of children with ASD can use to simulate a real-world working experience at home years before a child will enter the workforce.
+According to the latest studies, such as one conducted by Washington University in St. Louis in 2012, more than 50% of youth with Autism Spectrum Disorder (ASD) had no participation in employment or education two years after graduating high school.

-It is estimated that 1.5 million people in the U.S. have ASD and about 80% of them are under age 22, according to Advancing Futures for Adults with Autism.
+It is estimated that 1.5 million people in the US have ASD and about 80% of them are under age 22, according to Advancing Futures for Adults with Autism.
 ASD youth could be just beginning to encounter the challenges of finding and retaining a quality job.
-Because they are not experiencing the workforce early in life, ASD young adults can be at a disadvantage when it comes to learning about paying bills, maintaining a budget and understanding the value of a dollar.
+Another issue to consider because they are not experiencing the workforce early in life, ASD young adults can be at a disadvantage when it comes to learning about paying bills, maintaining a budget and understanding the value of a dollar.

 Raising children is never easy, but when your child needs extra help in certain areas it can be hard for parents to find resources to support a child’s growth and development.
 We hope that parents will find BusyKid to be an easy to use resource that helps them their children about work, rewards, paychecks, managing a bank account and other aspects of finances.
 Then, when the kids are ready to look for a job, they are familiar with and ready to handle these parts of the process.